michaelfester/mastodon/README.md

 ## License

-Mastodont is released under the MIT license.
+Mastodon is released under the MIT license.
 See [LICENSE.md](LICENSE.md).